mds1/solidity-generators/README.md

 Function names and signatures are similar to those of [numpy](https://numpy.org/), and this library currently supports:

 - `linspace`: Returns linearly spaced numbers over a specified interval, specifying the length of the array.
 Defaults to 50 elements in the array if not specified.
-- `arange`: Returns linearly spaced numbers over a specified interval, specifying the step size.
+- `arrange`: Returns linearly spaced numbers over a specified interval, specifying the step size.
 Defaults to a step size of 1 if not specified.
 - `logspace`: Returns numbers spaced evenly on a log scale.
-Unlike `linspace` and `arange`, you don't enter the start and stop values directly, but their exponents.
+Unlike `linspace` and `arrange`, you don't enter the start and stop values directly, but their exponents.
 Start and stop values are then calculated as `base ** start` and `base ** stop`.
 Defaults to 50 elements in the array and a base of 10 if not specified.

 Each method behaves as follows: